 SIMPLE WEB PAGES

 A podcast is a series of audio or video on the web.
-There are a variety of ways to publish a podcast, including podbean.com.
+There are a variety of ways to publish a podcast, including audioboom.com.
 A very simple way to get audio online is to use vocaroo.com.
 Vocaroo uses Flash for recording, so you can't record on a tablet or smartphone (but you can listen on any device).
+Note that Vocaroo recordings expire after a few months.

 Tip: Organize a class podcast into segments for easier listening and recording.
 Download the planning sheets used for Radio WillowWeb.